rdegges/rdegges-blog/articles/2010/5-ways-to-save-your-company-money-by-switchin.md

-% 5 Ways to Save Your Company Money by Switching to Asterisk
+Title: 5 Ways to Save Your Company Money by Switching to Asterisk
-%
+Date: 2010-03-11 21:00
-%
+Author: Randall Degges

-# 5 Ways to Save Your Company Money by Switching to Asterisk
+Tags: asterisk

 One huge expense that most companies (small and large) have to absorb at one point or another is the cost of a phone system (PBX).
 PBX systems are extremely